bids-standard/bids-specification/src/derivatives/05-diffusion-derivatives.md

             orthogonal to the zenith direction,
             with value of 0.0 corresponding to the *first* reference axis (see [parameter metadata](#parameter-metadata)),
-            increasing according to the right-hand rule about the zenith direction.
+            increasing toward the positive direction of the *second* reference axis.

         Number of image volumes is equal to (3x*N*), where *N* is the maximum number of discrete orientations in any voxel in the image.